augnustin/docker-local-tutorial/PITCHME.md

 - Think functional/disposable, do not save state, but sequence of steps
 - Install a dev environment in a single command: `docker-compose build`
 - Wide repository of pre-built images, some can be a pain to create (eg. selenium)

-At some point you may want to use Docker in production, you will already know the commands!
+- Will help you in production :-)